 If it has been less than two weeks since your last vaccine dose, you will need to provide proof of a negative test taken within 48 hours of the performance start time, or take a rapid test on-site.

-Yes, everyone inside Schermerhorn Symphony Center will be required to wear a mask, with no exceptions for age, medical or religious reasons, or vaccination status.
+Yes, everyone inside Schermerhorn Symphony Center will be required to wear a mask, with the exception of children under age 2.
 Masks must be worn for the duration of the performance.
+People unable to wear masks due to medical reasons should wear face shields.

 Masks must be disposable or cloth, be well-fitting, and completely cover the mouth and nose.
 We will have disposable masks available for patrons who forget to bring their own.

 Neck gaiters that cover the mouth and nose are also acceptable.
-Face shields will not be acceptable substitutions for face masks.
+Face shields are acceptable for those who are unable to wear masks due to medical reasons.

 Medical personnel with ReCOVer-Health will be on-site at every concert to check your vaccination status or test results before you enter the Schermerhorn.